 Sasha: Yup, some people either believe it without questioning it and there are those who go out and they challenge it.
 I don’t know what the right way is but I know that I don’t watch TV.
 I never own a personal TV since 1999.

-Sasha: Yeah, but I get my form of entertainment through online or YouTube when I need it.
+Sasha: Yeah, but I get my form of entertainment online or YouTube when I need it.
 I don’t know so many things have changed.
 I don’t know what it is to have a landline.
-I don’t know what it is to have a TV but if I’m travelling at a hotel I turn on the TV I am like a 5 year old kid.
+I don’t know what it is to have a TV but if I’m traveling at a hotel I turn on the TV I am like a 5-year-old kid.
 Everything is new to me.
 Everyone’s lifestyle is different there are some people who, they’ll be watching TV 24/7.
-And of course their perception of life will be different than mine.
+And of course, their perception of life will be different than mine.
 So it all comes down to Life is short make the best of it no one is perfect.
 Yes, we are going to make mistakes no one can guarantee you that you are going to get it on your first try.
-And there’s a lot of should we say joy, there’s grief but of you don’t know what pain is you are not going to appreciate the joy that shines into your life.
+And there’s a lot of should we say joy, there’s grief but if you don’t know what pain is you are not going to appreciate the joy that shines into your life.

-Host: Sasha, what a wonderful information.
+Host: Sasha, what wonderful information.
 I was going to ask you to do that for us.
-It is an absolute brilliant advice on building relationship with ourselves, and the summation is fantastic.
+It is absolutely brilliant advice on building relationships with ourselves, and the summation is fantastic.
 You know before you go I would love for our listeners to know a little bit more about you.
-You appear on radio, you have your own talk shows.
+You appear on the radio, you have your own talk shows.
 You can be found at Sashatalks.com is that correct?

 Host: (Laughing) So it is still in the works and we are looking forward to it in 2020.
 Sasha Laghonh Thank you so much for being on our podcast today.
 Wish you a very happy new year.
 We wish you the best of success in 2020.